 So I’ve been thinking about ways that I have “leveled up” as a writer.
-You know, setting your own independent goals and not relying on some clever user experience guru whose only goal is to hopefully make whatever it is “go viral” and give it some sort of flimsy social proof that you should be using this site or program that really only benefits the owners and not so much the end-user.
+You know, setting your own independent goals.
+You can't rely relying on some clever user experience guru whose only goal is to hopefully make whatever it is “go viral,” then give some sort of flimsy social proof that you should be using this site or program that really only benefits the owners and not so much the end-user.
 So why not, as the end-user, use the idea of gamification to our own individual advantages?

 Another “level up” moment for me was actually establishing a writer profile on the website network that I co-own with my partner, Write W.A.V.E.
 Media.
 Before that, I had sort of drifted between my blog and a couple of content websites where I made pennies for the most part.
 Writing independently is a lot of fun, even if the rewards aren’t immediately obvious.
 Having a regularly updated writer profile and a place to post your non-exclusive work is very important, not just for your reputation, but because it also is an easy-to-access portfolio of your abilities.

-The most recent “level up” moment for me is publishing my first poetry collection, From the Pages of Spiral Notebooks, Volume I. Becoming a self-published author has been a long-time goal of mine.
+The most recent “level up” moment for me was publishing my first poetry collection, and then its "sequel," Verses Short and Sweet on Write W.A.V.E.
+Media.
+Becoming a self-published author has been a long-time goal of mine.
 I’m not sure what took me so long, but I finally just did it.
-While I haven’t had any success yet, I just started, and I have more to publish.
+While neither didn't meet much success, I still have more to publish.
 I want to publish some collections of articles and essays in the future.
 I’ve always wanted to write a full-length book, as well.
 That will be my next “level up” moment.